theratcoder/OS-docs/docs/glossary.md

 **Portable Operating System Interface** — A family of standards specified by the IEEE to maintain compatibility between operating systems.

+### SDK

+**Software Development Kit** - A bundle of software tools, libraries, documentation, and sample code that allows developers to create applications for a specific platform, operating system, or programming language.
+By providing these pre-built components and resources, an SDK streamlines the development process, enabling developers to focus on unique features rather than reinventing standard functionalities.
+RatOS will offer an SDK that allows developers to build apps agains RatAPI.

 ### Syscall

 A **system call**, i.e., the mechanism through which user applications request services from the operating system kernel.